 campus, as well.
 Here are some of Caltech students' better-known pranks:

-- 1961: Caltech students altered the University of Washington's card stunts during the Rose Bowl Game to display "Caltech."
+- 1961: Altered the University of Washington's card stunts during the Rose Bowl Game to display "Caltech."

-- 1984: Students rewired the scoreboard during the Rose Bowl Game to show that Caltech was trouncing MIT (actually, UCLA was playing the University of Illinois).
+- 1984: Rewired the scoreboard during the Rose Bowl Game to show that Caltech was trouncing MIT (actually, UCLA was playing the University of Illinois).

 - 2012: Upperclassmen pranked the frosh Physics 1a class, as is tradition.
 This year, they converted a small closet to a TARDIS.